Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 g.
 Navigate to View > Custom Views and Save filtering criteria as "Herniation_Criteria".

 h.
-Re-filter collumn "GWAS Mapped Trait" for traits related to ocular pathologies: "cup-to-disc ratio measurement" "optic cup area measurement" "open-angle glaucoma" "refractive error"
+Re-filter collumn "GWAS Mapped Trait" for traits related to ocular pathologies: "Corneal resistance factor" "Central corneal thickness" "cup-to-disc ratio measurement" "optic cup area measurement" "open-angle glaucoma" "refractive error"

 i.
 The collumn "GTEx Format" now contains the list of Strings which can be directly copied and pasted into eQTL GTEx

-i.
+j.
 Navigate to View > Custom Views and Save filtering criteria as "Ocular_Criteria"

 k.
+Refilter the collumn "GWAS Mapped Trait" for all of the traits not chosen for the herniation or ocular pathologies criteria.

+l.
+Filter the collumn "Control filtering" for "Duplicate representor" and "Unique".
+This is important, as some loci with the same alternative allele, will be associated with multiple traits.
+Thus, cluttering the output.

+m.
+This output serves as a control. ie. looking at changes in expression within loci not associated with herniation or ocular pathologies.

+n.
+Navigate to View > Custom Views and Save filtering criteria as "Control"

+o.
 Navigating to View > Custom Views, allows for easy switching between the two saved filtering criteria

 NOTE: "Custom Views" will be greyed out if ALL sheets across the entire Excell book are not converted to a range via Table > Convert to Range

 NOTE: Many inputs in the "GTEx Format" collumn will display identical Reference and Alternative alleles, these can be filtered out in another collumn with the code =IF(O21 <> R21, "Different", "Same").
 This compares the "NCBI Reference Allele" in collumn O, and the "GWAS SNP Isolated" in collumn R. Its important to clear the filtering by navigating to Data > Filter > Clear before inserting the code.

+•IMPORTANT NOTE: Some variants in the "control" criteria will have have loci which have been associated with herniaiton/ocular pathologies AND other pathologies. being aware or these is crucial to avoid confusion upon analysis